liquity/dev/README.md

 `CLVToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard.
 The contract mints, burns and transfers CLV tokens.

-`SortedCDPs.sol` - a doubly linked that stores addresses of CDP owners, sorted by their individual collateral ratio (ICR).
-Inserts and re-inserted CDPS at the correct position, based on their ICR.
+`SortedCDPs.sol` - a doubly linked list that stores addresses of CDP owners, sorted by their individual collateral ratio (ICR).
+Inserts and re-inserted CDPs at the correct position, based on their ICR.

 `PriceFeed.sol` - Contains the current ETH:USD price, which the system will use for calculating collateral ratios.
 Currently, the price is set by the admin.
-This contract willl eventually regularly obtain current and trusted ETH:USD price data.
+This contract will eventually regularly obtain current and decentralized ETH:USD price data.

 ### Data and Value Silo Contracts